 This is another Orton-Gillingham reading curriculum.

-That means that it could be a very good for you again if you have a dyslexic child (or suspect you may have one) and for any struggling reader.
-But I think it could also be good, in general, for any kid!
+That means that it could be a very good fit if you have a dyslexic child (or suspect you may have one) and for any struggling reader.

-Especially if they thrive on and learn better with multi-sensory experiences.
-Again, this program was created by a mum with a dyslexic child.
+This program was also created by a mom with a dyslexic child.

-Since I already explained a lot about the Orton Gillingham approach when talking about All About Reading, I am not going to extend on this.
+Since I already explained about the Orton Gillingham approach in great details when talking about All About Reading, I am not going to extend on this.

-What I thought would be a good idea is to actually go through the main differences between the Logic of English program and All about reading.
+What I thought would be a good idea is to actually go through the main differences between Logic of English program and All about Reading.

-Differences between the Logic of English and All About Reading
+Differences between Logic of English and All About Reading

 - Another big difference is that the program tackles reading, writing and spelling all at the same time.
 So, good news in terms of price I guess, because that way you don’t have to buy something separately.

 When buying this program you are going to have to make a choice between buying cursive or manuscript for writing.
-This really caught my attention and I thought it was so great!
+This really caught my attention!

-If you don’t know the difference between cursive and manuscript, cursive is something like this (see picture below) and manuscript something like this (see picture below).
+If you don’t know the difference between cursive and manuscript, cursive is something like this (see picture below).

 It does not only take out of the picture certain problems that beginner readers struggle with: such us b and d reversal.